amashhour1974/WeTransfer/README.md

 * How/where to download your program
 * Any modifications needed to be made to files/folders

+* Run the development server

+    export FLASK_APP=main.py
+    flask run
+    By default it runs on port 5000

 ### Executing program

 * How to run the program